Symmetries of Schroedinger equation with scalar and vector potentials: Symmetries with exponential dependence on time

 The next step is to solve the determining equations for symmetries with the exponential dependence on time.
 The generic form of such symmetries can be obtained starting with (\ref{soka}), (\ref{sok}) and (\ref{sos}) and making transformations (\ref{t7}), (\ref{t8}).
 In this way we find that up to constant multipliers the following transitions take place:

 where

-The mapping (\ref{eq1}) is nothing but transformation of basis element of algebra $\textsf{g}(1,2)$ to the new equivalent form.
+The mapping (\ref{eq1}) is nothing but a transformation of basis elements of algebra $\textsf{schr}(1,3)$ to the new equivalent forms.
 However in general this transformation does not keep the generic form of equation (\ref{se}), and so the description of potentials compatible with symmetries (\ref{sos3}) is a separate part of our classification problem.

 Like in the previous section to solve the related equations (\ref{eqA}) and (\ref{con10b}) we can use the inequivalent subalgebras of the algebra spanned on basis (\ref{eq1}).
 However, since equation (\ref{se}) admits symmetry $P_0=\ri\p_t,$ we have to restrict ourselves to such linear combinations of basis elements (\ref{eq1}) which have the same dependence on time.
 Thus effectively we have to consider the inequivalent one dimensional subalgebras spanned on the following basis elements: